ickb/proposal/README.md

 ## License

-This proposal is licensed under the terms of the [Creative Commons Attribution Share Alike 4.0 International license](LICENSE.txt).
+This proposal is licensed under the terms of the [Creative Commons Attribution Share Alike 4.0 International License](LICENSE.txt).